-The lesson aim is realized during the lesson.
-The essence of the matter as made visible to a child in the learning aim is the basis of the didactic design.
-The lesson aim, as it has acquired form in the didactic design, thus, embraces the anticipated form of the lesson as well as the planned didactic modalities.
+The lesson aim is realized in the course of the lesson.
+The essence of the matter as made visible to the child in the learning aim is the basis of the didactic design.
+The lesson aim as it has acquired form in the didactic design thus embraces the anticipated form of the lesson as well as the planned the didactic modalities.

-To reach the essence of this proposition regarding opposite angles, and as seen in the reduction steps, the lesson aim must embrace the following: I. Unlocking the essential of the concept "opposite angles"
+To reach the essence of this proposition regarding opposite angles and as manifested in the reduction steps the lesson aim must embrace the following:

+I. Unlocking the essential of the concept "opposite angles"